 Mealworms are an important part of a balanced and nutritious diet for chickens.
-My flock is free range so they do find similar insects and larvae when scratching around the homestead.
+My flock is free-range, so they find similar insects and larvae when scratching around the homestead.
+In the winter, we raise mealworms or black soldier fly larvae for our flocks since there aren’t as many bugs available for them.

 Chickens love mealworms and you can provide needed nutrition for them as part of the way you feed your flock.
 As a bonus, you can save money by growing your mealworms with organic water from your kitchen or garden.